NVIDIA/TensorRT-LLM/docs/source/reference/support-matrix.md

 The following table shows the supported hardware for TensorRT-LLM.

-If a GPU is not listed, it is important to note that TensorRT-LLM is expected to work on GPUs based on the Volta, Turing, Ampere, Hopper, and Ada Lovelace architectures.
-Certain limitations may, however, apply.
+If a GPU architecture is not listed, the TensorRT-LLM team does not develop or test the software on the architecture and support is limited to community support.
+In addition, older architectures can have limitations for newer software releases.

 ```{list-table}
 :header-rows: 1